 Lazy Days: A Cream Tea fit for the Queen

-Whether you’re celebrating her majesty’s royal birthday, dressing up for Ascot or preparing a picnic to take to Wimbledon, our Cornish friends at Rodda have shared their definitive guide to the ultimate cream tea, that’s fit for the Queen.
+Wimbledon 2018 is officially underway, and whether you have tickets to the stand, are planning a picnic on Henman Hill or are staying at home, our Cornish friends at Rodda have shared their definitive guide to the ultimate cream tea, that’s fit for the Queen.
 But before you stick the kettle on and slather your scone with jam and cream, there are certain etiquettes to follow when enjoying this summery British treat.

 Rodda’s guide to the perfect cream tea

 We even have a study conducted by the University of Sheffield to back this bit up, so listen carefully.
 According to their research on the perfect cream tea, your scone should be 4-7cm in diameter and the jam should be spread on first (very important!), leaving a space around the edge.
 Finally, the clotted cream should sit proudly on the top.
 We naturally knew all this already, but it’s nice to have it scientifically proven.
 They even created a handy formula to follow to ensure your cream tea is absolutely perfect.